-In another browser tab or window, use this information to create a new record in your domain provider account.
+In another browser tab or window, use this information to create or update the CNAME record in your domain provider account.

 If you’re connecting a domain, you’ll also need to copy the A record provided to your domain provider account.
 If you're connecting a subdomain only, skip to the next step.

 Return to the Domains page in your Mailchimp account and click Connect.